-Requirements are split in this way to align with the phases of the bond cycle such as preparation, marketing, issuance, allocation of funds and statutory reporting.
+Requirements are split in this way to align with the phases of the capital markets such as preparation, marketing, issuance, allocation of funds and statutory reporting.

-It is important to note that the Approved Verifier does not decide on certification of the bond.
-All certification decisions under the Climate Bonds Standard & Certification Scheme are made by the Climate Bonds Standard Board based on the information provided by the issuer, including the report which the issuer has received from the Approved Verifier.
+It is important to note that the Approved Verifier does not decide on Certification of the bond, loan or debt instrument.
+All certification decisions under the Climate Bonds Standard & Certification Scheme are made by the Climate Bonds Standard Board based on the information provided by the issuer, including the Verifiers Report which the issuer has received from the Approved Verifier.